 The bar plot shows the coverage for every protein in the reference proteome of Escherichia coli for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.

 For information on the latest proteome for Escherichia coli, please visit UniProtKB.

 You can easily download the latest protein sequences for Escherichia coli proteome here.
-Please note this is for the current UniProtKB release, the numbers in the table below are for the most up to date SWISS-MODEL Repository, which was built on 2019_03.
+Please note this download is for the current UniProtKB release, which may be different to release 2020_02 that was used for the most up to date SWISS-MODEL Repository.

 Many proteins form oligomeric structures either by self-assembly (homo-oligomeric) or by assembly with other proteins (hetero-oligomeric) to accomplish their function.
 In SWISS-MODEL Repository, the quaternary structure annotation of the template is used to model the target sequence in its oligomeric form.
 Currently our method is limited to the modelling of homo-oligomeric assemblies.
 The oligomeric state of the template is only considered if the interface is conserved.